 Geoboards are just another opportunity to offer some excellent fine motor and spatial awareness activities . . . sorting and working with those little rubber bands is a task in and of itself.

 But then add the actual manipulation of rubber bands on the board and watch out–you have yourself a fabulous fine motor activity.
+If you’d like to try it for free, scroll down to the bottom of this post.

 CHOOSING A BOARD